tpitale/brewmaster/README.md

 # Brewmaster

-Given a configuration will install homebrew/brew-cask/ruby-build/chruby and use them to install brews, casks, and rubies.
+Given a configuration, it will install homebrew/brew-cask/ruby-build/chruby and use them to install brews, casks, and rubies.

 ## Installation